ITR Filing Deadline Missed?

 Sovereign Gold Bond Calculation Example

-This table shows that if someone want to invest in any of the three types how much return they can get as we can see from this table physical Gold net profit is 9,000 per annum which is same as to Gold ETF but lesser than SGB which is 12,500 Net profit per year, not only this it is less risky as compared to physical Gold and Gold ETF.
+This table shows that if someone wants to invest in any of the three types how much return they can get as we can see from this table physical Gold net profit is 9,000 per annum which is same as Gold ETF but lesser than SGB, which is a 12,500 Net profit per year, not only this it is less risky as compared to physical Gold and Gold ETF.

 Frequently Asked Questions